Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Nature of optimal policies

 \subsection{Greedy policies}

-We define a \emph{greedy} policy to be a feasible policy in which, at each successive time~$t\ge 1$, and given the levels $s(t-1)$ of the stores at the end of the preceding time period, \begin{compactitem}[-] \item if the residual energy $\re(t)\ge0$, i.e.\ there is energy available for charging the stores at time~$t$, then there is no possibility to increase any of the rates $r_i(t)$, $i\in S$ (without decreasing any of the others), and so further charge the stores, while keeping the policy feasible; equivalently, we require that if the \emph{spilled energy} $u(t) > 0$ (where $u(t)$ is defined by~\eqref{eq:4}), then $r_i(t) = \min(E_i-s_i(t-1),\, \eta_iQ_i)$ for all $i\in S$; thus the spilled energy~$u(t)$ at time~$t$ is minimised. \item if the residual energy $\re(t)<0$, i.e.\ there is net energy demand at time~$t$, then there is no possibility to decrease any of the rates $r_i(t)$, $i\in S$ (without increasing any of the others), and so further serve demand, while keeping the policy feasible; equivalently, we require that if the \emph{unserved energy} $-u(t) > 0$, then $r_i(t) = -\min(s_i(t-1),\,P_i)$ for all $i\in S$; thus the unserved energy~$-u(t)$ at time~$t$ is minimised. \end{compactitem} Note that if $\re(t)=0$ at time~$t$, then, for a feasible policy, it is necessarily the case, from~\eqref{eq:5} and~\eqref{eq:6}, that the imbalance $u(t)=0$.
+We define a \emph{greedy} policy to be a feasible policy in which, at each successive time~$t\ge 1$, and given the levels $s(t-1)$ of the stores at the end of the preceding time period, \begin{compactitem}[-] \item if the residual energy $\re(t)\ge0$, i.e.\ there is energy available for charging the stores at time~$t$, then there is no possibility to increase any of the rates $r_i(t)$, $i\in S$ (without decreasing any of the others), and so further charge the stores, while keeping the policy feasible; \item if the residual energy $\re(t)<0$, i.e.\ there is net energy demand at time~$t$, then there is no possibility to decrease any of the rates $r_i(t)$, $i\in S$ (without increasing any of the others), and so further serve demand, while keeping the policy feasible. \end{compactitem} Note that if $\re(t)=0$ at time~$t$, then, for a feasible policy, it is necessarily the case, from~\eqref{eq:5} and~\eqref{eq:6}, that the imbalance $u(t)=0$.

-Proposition~\ref{proposition:greedy} and its corollary below generalise a result of~\cite{ESDT} (in that case for a single store which can only discharge) to show that, under the objective of minimising the total unserved energy, it is sufficient to consider greedy policies.
+Proposition~\ref{proposition:greedy} and its corollary below generalise a result of~\cite{ESDT} (in that case for a single store which can only discharge).

 \begin{proposition} Any feasible policy may be modified to be greedy while remaining feasible and while continuing to serve as least as much energy to each successive time~$t$.
 Further, if the original policy is non-anticipatory, the modified policy may be taken to be non-anticipatory. \end{proposition}